sk-taufique/fake-news-detection/README.md

 # new-demo
-this  is one of my git repository.
+This  is one of my git repository.
 <br>
 Author-Sk Taufiqur Rahman